learn-co-curriculum/react-rails-project-setup-guide/README.md

 #### Check Your Work: Rails Setup

-At this point, you should verify that the application is set up correctly and in particular that you are able to use Postgresql as the database.
-Run this command to create a database for your application:
+At this point, you should verify that the application is set up correctly and in particular that you are able to use PostgreSQL as the database. `cd` into the project folder and run this command to create a database for your application:

 ```console
 $ rails db:create